Toloka/docs/en/guide/concepts/messaging.md

 # Communication

 In Toloka, you can exchange information with Tolokers through messages and receive notifications about the progress of labeling and other events, as well as news and recommendations.
-To search, view, and send messages, go to the [Сообщения]({{ messages }}) page.
+To search, view, and send messages, go to the [Messages]({{ messages }}) page.

 ## Message types